amas7/weather_station_system_software_pg/esp32/readme_esp32.txt

     Set Anemometer Radius and Rainfall Coefficient:
         Radius of the Anemometer: Input the radius in centimeters.
         Rainfall Coefficient: Calculate the rainfall coefficient by multiplying the volume (in mL) of one bucket from the tipping bucket gauge by 10, then divide by the rain collection area (in cm²).
+Initialize Timestamp

+    The system requires a timestamp for the real-time clock (RTC).
+During configuration, you will be prompted to enter the initial timestamp in the format YYYYMMDDHHMMSS in UTC.

+RTC Module with Battery Backup

+    Note that the RTC module is powered by a battery, which ensures that the time is maintained even when the main power is off.
 Configuration

     Wi-Fi Configuration: The ESP32 will automatically enter configuration mode if it fails to connect to a previously known network.
 Use the web interface to input Wi-Fi credentials.
 In this case the previous MQTT settings, radius of the anemometer, and rainfall coefficient will be displayed by default.